Jhoncosta08/user-management/README.md

 ## Summary:

-JavaScript design of a user management system, users are saved in localhost, an api rest was done in node for administer users instead of localhost, but it is not implemented In the project.
+JavaScript project of a user management system, users are saved in localhost, an api rest was done in node for administer users instead of localhost, but it is not implemented In the project.